About This Episode

 Samer Alatout 0:00

 Do I trust the institution?
-No, but what I do trust is the community that was created and the community that was created is really powerful.
+No, but what I do trust is the community that was created, and the community that was created is really powerful.
 The students are amazing.
 The faculty and staff that were involved in the encampment are amazing.
 This coalition that was built will not disappear.
-There are a lot of steps that are to be taken during the summer, the fall and the spring that I think will lead to a change in the form of discussion that’s happening now.
+There are a lot of steps that are to be taken during the summer, the fall, and the spring that I think will lead to a change in the form of discussion that’s happening now.

 Yara Hawari 0:34

-From Al Shabaka, the Palestinian Policy Network, I am Yara Hawari and this is Rethinking Palestine.
+From Al-Shabaka, the Palestinian Policy Network, I am Yara Hawari, and this is Rethinking Palestine.

 Over a month ago, students at Columbia University in New York set up an encampment on campus grounds in solidarity with the Palestinian people, especially those in Gaza facing the ongoing genocide.
-Their demands to the university administration are simple, to disclose and divest from those complicit in the oppression of Palestinians.
+Their demands to the university administration are simple: to disclose and divest from those complicit in the oppression of Palestinians.

 This encampment shortly led to other student encampments across American university campuses and now even further afield, including the UK and beyond, all under the banner of disclose and divest from genocide.
 Whilst perhaps unprecedented in the case of Palestine, these encampments and protests follow a long legacy of student mobilization in the US against imperialism and war.

-Palestinian American professor Samer Alatout is the Buttel-Sewell professor in the Department of Community and Environmental Sociology at the University of Wisconsin Madison, as well as a faculty advisor for the Students for Justice in Palestine chapter at the university and a member of Al Shabaka.
+Palestinian American professor Samer Alatout is the Buttel-Sewell Professor in the Department of Community and Environmental Sociology at the University of Wisconsin-Madison, as well as a faculty advisor for the Students for Justice in Palestine chapter at the university and a member of Al-Shabaka.

 Professor Alatout was at his local student encampment when he was assaulted and detained by police.
-And today he joins me on this episode of Rethinking Palestine to discuss the significance of the student uprising from the perspective of a faculty member.
+Today he joins me on this episode of Rethinking Palestine to discuss the significance of the student uprising from the perspective of a faculty member.
 Professor Alatout, thank you for joining me on this episode of Rethinking Palestine.

 Samer Alatout 2:24